kammitama5/kammitama5.github.io/_posts/2020-10-24-Saturday-October-24th.md

   *comfortable* with the uncertainty that comes with being interdisciplinary.
 Particularly, that of the understanding of duality.
 - A friend of mine this week told me that I may have missed my calling as an anthropologist (jokingly, of course).
 But essentially, what he was saying is that he recognized that often when asked some of the questions that would garner the responses above by a computer science student, I would say
   "it depends" or "it could be both".
 Logic says one thing, but behavior may say something else.
 Contradictions exist.
-People are walking contradictions.
+People are walking contradictions
+  (coincidentally, my advisor will often, when he shows solutions to homework in class, say "these are *my* solutions" rather than "these are THE solutions").
 - A great example is the very concept of interdiscplinary.
 People in science love to claim being interdiscplinary, but it is no secret that when a person announces that their training was in the liberal arts (either in what their original background was or their current background), they are immediately regarded as "less than".
 Something about that to even those in computer science who "love interdiscplinary people" puts them in a bucket of inadequacy.
 We are so obsessed with measuring.
 Whereas, someone in the liberal arts might see the background as "a complement to" whatever the person is currently doing, or adding to their skillsets.